carpentries/governance/minutes/2020/EC-minutes-2020-10-22.md

 ### 20/55 Finalising the minutes of the meetings since February
 - Several minutes are not yet published
-- Each EC member will take the minutes of one month and prepare to publish them
+- Each Executive Council member will take the minutes of one month and prepare to publish them
 - Action item: Lex will coordinate